Golf Tutorials

 The Lead Hand's Function in the Backswing

 Once your grip is set, the lead hand transitions into its role as the guide for the entire backswing motion.
-It controls the club’s path and sets up the swing for success or failure before you a-re even at the top.
+It controls the club’s path and sets up the swing for success or failure before you are even at the top.

 Takeaway: The One-Piece Movement